|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This one-rise recipe produces a round loaf.
-Compare it with fasting pogacha bread (Posna Pogača), a recipe that contains no eggs, milk or butter.
-Christian Orthodox Great Lent is a time of great fasting so that lean Lenten white bread fits well within the guidelines.
+Compare it to fasting pogacha, a recipe that contains no eggs, milk or butter and is suitable for consumption during Christian Orthodox Great Lent, a time of fasting and strict dietary requirements.

 Gather the ingredients.

 Scald milk and add butter.
-Allow to cool to lukewarm.
+Allow cooling to lukewarm temperature.
 Add yeast and sugar and stir until dissolved.

-Measure 5 cups flour into working bowl of a stand mixer fitted with the paddle attachment.
-Add milk-yeast mixture, sour cream, oil, egg, and salt.
+Measure 5 cups flour into the bowl of a stand mixer fitted with the paddle attachment.
+Add milk mixture, sour cream, oil, egg, and salt.
 Mix well.

 Switch to the dough hook and knead on medium-low for about 5 minutes or until dough is smooth and elastic.

 Turn out into a large greased bowl.
-Flip dough over to grease both sides, cover and let rise until doubled.
-See this quick tip for faster rising.
+Flip dough to grease both sides, cover and let rise until doubled.
+You can use a microwave oven for faster rising.

-Heat oven to 350 F. Punch down dough and place in a 10-inch round greased pan with high sides (about 3 inches) or handshape into a 10-inch round and place on a parchment-lined baking sheet.
+Heat oven to 350 F. Punch down dough and place in a 10-inch round greased pan with high sides (about 3 inches) or hand-shape into a 10-inch round loaf and place on a parchment-lined baking sheet.

-Using a sharp knife or a lame, slash top of dough three times.
+Using a sharp knife or a scoring lame, score the top of dough three times.
 Some make an "X" on top.

 Bake about 1 hour or until the instant-read thermometer registers 190 F.